 Canada demonstrates an advantage in terms of both processing time and cost of immigration.

-Canada’s Express Entry system boasts a speedy processing of 80% of all applications within 6 months of receipt.
+Canada’s Express Entry system boasts a speedy processing time and aims to process 80% of all applications within 6 months of receipt.
 Australia’s Independent Skills program states that 75% of applications are processed within 8 months of receipt.
+Though processing times can fluctuate for both countries and its recommend to check current processing times when thinking of applying.

 As stated at the beginning of the article, both of these programs are ideal for high-skilled workers without a connection to either Canada or Australia.
 If a worker has a connection to the country, perhaps they completed their studies in Canada or they have a job offer in Australia, then they may have additional options.